 This adapter is handy in Italy and places which use the Euro plug.
 It has two sockets.
 One is a grounded "universal" socket.
 As you can see this thing accepts everything up to the kitchen sink.
 The extra socket on the side accepts ungrounded American plugs.
 It also has round holes so it accepts Schuko plugs and Euro plugs because it has spring loaded contacts inside.
-Typically a Euro plug will be so lose in a Schuko socket that it will move, spark, and/or fall out.
+Typically a Euro plug will be so loose in a Schuko socket that it will move, spark, and/or fall out.
 The color is deliberately a bit wild according to the manufactuer to help you notice it when you are checking out.
 The same company makes a similar Schuko model plug adapter.
 See the adverts at the top of the right hand column.
 That upside down tree embossed on the "universal" socket is the standard symbol for ground, but you knew that already.

 American power strips can physically be connected to a plug adapter and plugged in to any European wall outlet.
 This results in 240 volts rushing through your American 110 volt power strip.
 This is definitely not good.
 You might have sparks and smoke.
 If you burn down the hotel you are responsible, if you are still alive.
 I recommend that any power strip you use be rated for 220 volts minimum.
 There are a couple of them in the green Amazon advert column on the right.
 One has a continental European Schuko plug on the cord so you do not need a plug adapter to plug it in for most countries.
 Both have universal outlets which accept virtually any plug on the planet.